segwuonwu/my-portfolio/README.md

 [Live view](https://www.mycodegym.com/)
-- Run `gatsby develop` in the terminal to start.
+- Run `gatsby develop` in the terminal to to build and start the code.